Massive black holes or stars first: the key is the residual cosmic electron fraction: Numerical Method

 We select four distinct halos taken from different Gaussian random fields, their masses range from $\rm 1-2 \times 10^5 ~\Ms$ and collapse redshifts from 22-28.
 Each of the halos is run with different residual $f_e$ ranging from $10^{-4}-10^{-10}$ with a decrement by a factor of ten.
+Our chosen range ensures to encapsulate possible values predicted by dynamical dark energy models such as the ones parametrized by a dark energy equation of state given as \citep{2001IJMPD..10..213C,2003PhRvL..90i1301L}: